 Getting older doesn’t mean you need to give up the clothing style you love.
-Many in the alternative clothing subcultures notice in their 30s that the attraction to alternative fashion wasn’t only a phase.
+Many in the alternative clothing subcultures noticed in their 30s that the attraction to alternative fashion wasn’t only a phase.
 But when you pass your 20s (and it’s already a decade since your teens), you start to feel pressure ever so slightly put on you to change your style somehow.
 The pressure can come from other people, but sometimes we create it ourselves.
 It’s normal to seek updates to your appearance.
-Actually, people usually feel an urge to change their personal style every 10 years.
+People usually feel the urge to change their style every 10 years.
 Yet, there are many ways to adjust the goth style to the turns of life in your 30s.

 For me, the evolution of the personal style has been a rollercoaster.
 I fell in love with dark aesthetics when I was around 13 years old.
 Since that, I’ve been experimenting with different looks and styles.
-There were time periods of me wearing traditional and victorian gothic outfits almost daily.
-For some periods of time, I didn’t wear alternative styles at all and then suddenly transformed the whole wardrobe back to black.
+There were periods of me wearing traditional and Victorian gothic outfits almost daily.
+For some periods, I didn’t wear alternative styles at all and then suddenly transformed the whole wardrobe back to black.

 Essentials in modern goth aesthetics

 Here are some of the essential features of the modern goth style I found working for me the best.
 Feel free to copy the ideas to refresh your casual goth in my 30s wardrobe.
 For more styling inspiration, follow my Pinterest board about modern goth outfits.

 Very clean (well, modern) lines and cuts in the garments are ideal.
 Drapey, layered, and airy outfits are comfortable to wear.
 Close-fitting pieces work best when mixed with boxy or loose-fitting garments.
 When in doubt – size up.